// Global Analysis Archive

 According to the source, Chinese EV makers are rapidly expanding in Europe by absorbing tariffs, shifting to plug-in hybrids, and accelerating local production, while European policymakers consider replacing tariffs with export caps and minimum prices.
 The document suggests Europe’s biggest strategic exposure is batteries, with limited domestic capacity after Northvolt’s reported bankruptcy, raising the risk of long-term dependency even if vehicle imports are moderated.

-A MERICS brief finds the EU’s countervailing tariffs on China-made EVs have partially addressed subsidy-linked distortions but have not stemmed Chinese market gains, with PHEV exports cited as a key circumvention channel.
-The dispute is accelerating a broader EU shift toward coordinated economic security tools amid heightened sensitivity to rare-earth licensing disruptions and potential cross-sector retaliation.
+The source suggests the EU’s countervailing tariffs on China-made EVs have partially addressed subsidy-linked distortions but have not slowed China-linked market share gains, with PHEV exports cited as a key circumvention channel.
+It frames the EV dispute as a test case for a tougher EU economic security posture amid rare-earth licensing frictions, cross-sector retaliation, and growing pressure for managed trade and investment conditionality.

 An April 1, 2026 summit elevated Japan-France cooperation on economic security, tying supply-chain resilience and energy diversification to collective defense amid disruption in the Strait of Hormuz.
 The partnership advances concrete critical-minerals and nuclear initiatives while expanding coordination on dual-use AI, quantum, space, and cybersecurity.